 Each member of Team University will be fully valued and will help establish acceptable behavioral norms that insure that all members are safe and included in the community.
 It will be the responsibility of each team member to uphold their end of the commitment and to help hold others accountable as well.
 Here are the principles that establish the framework of the Full Value Commitment:

 - Let Go and Move On

 Each teacher on Team University utilizes a wide variety of assignments and activities to assess student’s understanding, knowledge and skills; Tests, class activities, projects, writing assignments, homework, and class work are all developed to differentiate the ways in which students are assessed.
-Grades are calculated for all students on Team U using the following guidelines: HOMEWORK 10%, QUIZZES 30%, CLASSWORK 20%, and TESTS 40%.
+Grades are calculated for all students on Team U using the following guidelines: PRACTICE 30%, QUIZZES 30%, and TESTS 40%.

 The 8th grade uses a demerit system to deal with inappropriate behavior that we believe obstructs the educational process.
 Failure to meet the expectations listed above will result in the student receiving a demerit with the following consequences: